 - Fruit smoothie such as strawberry, banana, pineapple + Greek yogurt + almond milk

 - Sweet potato + almond butter + low-fat milk

 - Yogurt parfait with fruit & granola

 Again, you’ll want to experiment with this pre-workout meal or snack during training to find what works best for you and doesn’t cause any GI issues.
-With practice, your gut can be trained to take in carbohydrates during and before long runs.

 If you feel unable to eat breakfast prior to early morning exercise, consuming ~30 grams of easily digested carbohydrate (e.g., banana, carbohydrate gel, or sport drink) 30 minutes before exercise may improve performance and energy.

 |Timing Before Exercise (Hours)||Carbohydrate (g/kg body weight)|

 For example, a 150-lb. athlete is about 68kg (150/2.2).
 So 4 hours before exercise, they would aim to consume up to 272g of carbohydrates.
 But if they were eating closer to exercise, such as 1 hour before, they would aim to consume less, such as up to 68g of carbohydrates.